gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-06-23-preserving-the-marguerite-hanafuda-browser-game.md

 The site went offline mid-2022, about a year ago at this point, and all was thought to be lost.
 We had tried the Wayback Machine but the archive seemed incomplete.

 This week Marguerite was mentioned on the [Hanafuda Discord](https://discord.io/hanafuda), so I decided to try again.
-Taking a fresh look at the state of the site, it seemed to be stalling on load from some missing images.
+Taking a fresh look at the state of the site, it seemed to be stalling trying to load two images.

-A couple of small changes later — two hard-coded URLs in the JavaScript pointed to the dead website — I managed to get the desktop version of the Marguerite Hanafuda working locally!
+A couple of small changes later (two hard-coded URLs in the JavaScript pointed to the dead website) I managed to get the desktop version of the Marguerite Hanafuda working locally!

 ## It's alive!

 So, I'm now hosting a mirror copy on my website: [https://marguerite.gingerbeardman.com](https://marguerite.gingerbeardman.com)

 Notes:
+- Sound requires Chrome
 - Safari/Chrome built-in translation works well for this web app
 - Some links out of the game will be broken
-- Sound requires Chrome
+- if Marguerite.jp comes back online I'll remove my mirror

 Read more about the game rules:
 - [Fuda Wiki](https://fudawiki.org/en/hanafuda/games) (English)